 5. The St. Regis Hong Kong

-Originally scheduled to open in January, the St. Regis Hong Kong will now open in June of this year, but it looks to be worth the wait.
+Originally scheduled to open in January, the St. Regis Hong Kong will now open this Spring, but it looks to be worth the wait.
 The 129-guestroom property is located next to the Convention Centre in Wan Chai and boasts interiors designed by the acclaimed designer Andre Fu.
 French and Chinese restaurants are to be helmed by Michelin chefs, while the hotel features a 12,000-square-foot events space of its own, capable of seating up to 500 people.
 Guests will also benefit from the hotel group’s butler and ‘e-butler’ service.

 The St. Regis Hong Kong, 26 Harbour Road, Wan Chai